 Liquid detergents, which usually contain enzymes are good for pretreating stains.
-The key to selecting a liquid detergent that fits your needs is to read the list of ingredients.
+The key to selecting a liquid detergent that fits your needs is to read a full list of ingredients.
 More enzymes in the formula equal better cleaning power.

-But what about the single dose pods, packs and tablets?
+What about the single dose pods, packs, and tablets?
 They are convenient and easy to use.
 They prevent overdosing but check the price per load if you're on a budget.